 When choosing a deep cycle battery charger, make sure that it is suitable for deep cycle batteries with the information mentioned in the previous bullet point.

-Charging A Deep Cycle RV Battery – Step by Step
+Charging a Deep Cycle Battery For Your RV – Step by Step

 - Verify that the RV battery chemistry is adequate.
 And review the charger and battery manufacturer’s safety instructions.